Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

 - ’Ala Mo’ui: Pathways to Pacific Health and Wellbeing

-HISO is a committee of up to eight members, including the chair.
+HISO is a committee of up to ten members, including the chair.

 Members are chosen to represent a range of stakeholder interests in order to govern the end-to-end standards process effectively.